openNDS/mesh11sd/README.md

 The package acts as a service daemon, dynamically configuring network parameters across multiple mesh nodes and is particularly useful for simplifying setup, reducing manual configuration, and improving network reliability.

 ## 3. Major Features:
- 1. Auto configuration of 802.11s mesh backhaul
+ 1. **Auto configuration** of 802.11s mesh backhaul (Default)
- 2. Optional Bridge Portal mode supporting VLAN trunking over the mesh backhaul.
+ 2. **Bridge Portal Mode** Configures a bridged portal (ie no ipv4 routing) and supports tunnelling of a VLAN trunk over the mesh backhaul (Optional).
- 3. Optional Trunk Peer Mode providing ethernet downstream VLAN support.
+ 3. **Trunk Peer Mode** providing ethernet downstream VLAN support from connections to remote peers (Optional).
- 4. Optional Customer/Client Premises Mode (CPE)
+ 4. **Customer Premises Equipment Mode (CPE)** (AKA Client Premises Equipment Mode), providing a routed peer with an upstream Internet connection via the mesh backhaul (Optional).
+Ideal for WISP or Community Network use cases.
- 5. Default support for Opportunistic Wireless Encryption (OWE), with OWE Transition.
+ 5. **Opportunistic Wireless Encryption (OWE)**, with OWE Transition.
+It provides encryption for open Wi-Fi networks without requiring user authentication, enhancing security for public or guest networks (Default).
- 6. Optional portal node to multi point peer group, enabling "guest" networking over mesh backhaul without the need for setting up a VLAN.
+ 6. **Portal-Node to Peer-Group Mode**, enabling "guest" networking over mesh backhaul without the need for setting up a VLAN (Default).
- 7. Centralised Access Point usage database, enabling connected client statistics to be viewed.
+ 7. **Access Point Monitoring** (AKA Mesh Gate Monitoring).
+Incorporates the code and functionality of the apmond package.
+A centralised Access Point usage database is created, enabling access point statistics, such as client connections, client data volumes etc., to be viewed on the Mesh Portal in json format (Default).
+ 8. **Leech Mode Peer**, enables a special type of peer that can join the mesh backhaul without contributing to the backhaul infrastructure.
+Useful for providing coverage "fill in" where access point signals are too weak for client devices.
+The Leech Mode peer forwards only the traffic of clients that are connected to it, it does not forward the traffic of other peers.

 ## 4. Getting Started:
 To get started, you will need at least two mesh capable devices to use as meshnodes.
 These meshnodes should have: